2006 Indy Japan 300: Race

 Seven laps after Castroneves was shuffled back to the lead, the third and final caution of the race was thrown when Felipe Giaffone lost control of his car in the third turn after Hornish Jr. shoved him near the outside wall.
 Giaffone brushed the wall in turn four and spun on the front straightaway, slamming the wall twice more and breaking the right side of his suspension; Giaffone was uninjured.
 Under yellow-flag conditions, most drivers, excluding Castroneves, Wheldon, and Hornish Jr., pitted once more.
 The green flag was issued again on lap 167, and Castroneves continued his domanince over the field.
 Wheldon elected to conserve his fuel and tires, causing his gap behind Castroneves to grow to over six seconds in the final 33 laps.
-Castroneves, with no contest from the other drivers, drove to his ninth career IndyCar victory, leading a race-high 184 laps in the process.
+Castroneves, with no contest from the other drivers, drove to his ninth career IndyCar Series victory, leading a race-high 184 laps in the process.
 Wheldon finished 6.3851 seconds behind Castroneves in second, while Kanaan clawed his way up to finish a respectable third.
 Hornish Jr. and Rice took the fourth and fifth positions, and Bryan Herta, Matsuura, Patrick, Dixon, and Meira rounded out the top ten.
 Franchitti, Marco Andretti, Scheckter, and Buddy Lazier were the last of the classified finishers.
 There were three caution flags which slowed the race for 32 laps, and 10 lead changes amongst six different drivers.